YHuang001/Hawkes-Processes/HawkesCode-master/HawkesCode-master/README.md

-# Code for Tracking Dynamic Point Processes on Networks
+# Codes for the paper "Tracking Dynamic Point Processes on Networks"

 Disclaimer: These are the paper's demo codes.
 They are only for private studies, if you accidentally see this, please refer to the [author's website](erichall87.github.io) to check all codes.
 All rights go to the authors Eric Hall, etc.